 This book is a good source of information on bidets: Everything There Is To Know, From The First and Only Book On The Bidet.
 The book discusses the different models of bidets, the health aspects, and ecological benefits.

 Waterless Composting Toilets

 The sewer systems we use today are entirely ineffectual and unnecessary.
-The primary flaw in our design is that we use fresh water to dispose of feces.
-This is perhaps the most ineffectual thing to do with human manure — it pollutes fresh water, and it requires municipalities to maintain extremely costly sewage treatment infrastructures.
-Even after treatment, sewage can still wreck havoc on rivers and groundwater.
+The primary flaw in our design is that we use freshwater to dispose of feces.
+This is perhaps the most ineffectual thing to do with human manure — it pollutes freshwater, and it requires municipalities to maintain extremely costly sewage treatment infrastructures.
+Even after treatment, sewage can still wreak havoc on rivers and groundwater.
 The most effective and straightforward thing to do with sewage is to compost it (or use it to produce fuel via biogas).
 It’s a valuable resource.